madankumarsn/assignment3/README.md

 # HW3: 3D reconstruction

-## Instructions
-* Late Submission Policy: See the late submission policy [here](https://geometric3d.github.io/pages/assignments/hw0.html).
-* Submitting your work: Check the instructions for submission [here](https://geometric3d.github.io/pages/assignments/hw0.html).
-* There are `6` questions in this assignment, where the last two are bonus questions.
-Make sure you follow the instructions and submit the answers as required.

-## Overview

-In this assignment you will begin by implementing the methods to estimate the fundamental matrix from corresponding points in two images.
-Next, given the fundamental matrix and calibrated intrinsics (which will be provided) you will compute the essential matrix.
-Next, you will implement RANSAC to improve your algorithm and use this to compute a 3D metric reconstruction from 2D correspondences using triangulation.

 ## Q1: 8-point and 7-point algorithm (40 points)

 ### (A1) F matrix using 8-point algorithm (15 points)

-Given two images from the [Co3D dataset](https://ai.facebook.com/datasets/CO3D-dataset/), you need to implement the 8-point algorithm for estimating the fundamental matrix.

-**Data**

-We provide 2 sets of two-view images along with the corresponding points in the two images as a `$object_corresp_raw.npz` file.
-Within each `.npz` file, the fields `pts1` and `pts2` are `N × 2` matrices corresponding to the `(x, y)` coordinates of the N points in the first and second image repectively.
-You can use >= 8 corresponding points (with better solutions given more constraints).

- * Run your code on the 2 sets of `2` images provided in the `data/q1a` folder for this question.

 **Submission**
  * Brief explanation of your implementation.